nodejs/node/doc/api/http.md

 * {number}

-Readonly, This `outgoingMessage.writableLength` contains the number of bytes (or objects) in the buffer ready to send.
+The number of buffered bytes.

 ### `outgoingMessage.writableObjectMode`